AndyL86/Portfolio3/README.md

   * Fix - Removed unnecessary level_select = set_difficulty() function call.
 * Bug - Gameplay starting when user input 'n' to exit game on Rules menu prompt.
   * Fix - Exit() added to if statement in the rules() function.
-* Bug - UserInput print statement not printing to terminal.
+* Bug - user_input print statement not printing to terminal.
   * Fix - Removed unecessary _ = system('clear') from while loop.
 * Bug - Restart function accepting any letter input for exit game.
-  * Fix - Extended if else statement to if elif else for stricter user input.
+  * Fix - Extended if else statement to if elif else for stricter user input validation.
-* Bug - Restart game y input starting gameplay instead of taking user to set difficulty menu.
+* Bug - Restart game y input starting gameplay instead of taking user to main menu.
-  * Fix - Added set_difficulty() to restart_game() y input code.
+  * Fix - Added main(False) to restart_game() y input code.
 * Bug - Goodbye message not appearing when user inputs n at restart game prompt.
   * Fix - missing print in restart_game().
 * Bug - 'None' displaying in terminal under You Won or You Lost message when called.
   * Fix - Change print() to return() on You Won and You Lost function.

 ### **Unfixed Bugs**
 * No bugs currently identified.

 ## **Validators**
 * PEP8
   * No errors were returned from (http://pep8online.com/).